 The aging electrician workforce has been the focus of some recent studies.1,2 Why?
 Because many electricians are nearing retirement age, and researchers are concerned about the potential for a skilled trades shortage if there are not enough workers with the proper electrician training and skills to replace them.1

-The average age of an electrician in 2019 was 40.9 years old, so why are researchers so concerned about a labor shortage?3
+The median age of an electrician in 2021 was 40.9 years old, so why are researchers so concerned about a labor shortage?3

 Get answers in this article.

 ‘As it stands, Americans are more likely to be ripping out their car batteries for power than having cars that drive themselves or fly.
 And this is just the tip of the iceberg in terms of what will happen to society without enough skilled electricians.
 We need to course-correct now and begin encouraging young people to choose a career in electrical work so that in 20 to 30 years, we, and generations of Americans to come, can live how our ancestors dreamed we would be living – and not worse than how they actually lived.’ — Mark Klein, co-president of Klein Tools1

 There could be a skilled trades shortage in the United States in the coming years, especially in the electrical industry.1 According to a study called Dark by 2050, more than 250,000 electricians will be needed to service the country’s electrical needs in the next decade.1 This report was compiled in October 2020 by Klein Tools and The Accelerate Group.1

 Some of the driving factors for this high demand of electricians include the nation’s growing infrastructure, increased renewable energy usage and modern building systems.1,2 Another reason for the predicted shortage is that electricians who are currently working are expected to retire, leaving a labor gap if new workers with the proper electrician training do not enter the job market.1

 Have You Considered a Career in the Skilled Trades?